 Those playing a Monster Class can change monsters once at the start of a new day.

 When you check in, you have the option to either play a class you have levels in, or opt in to use the Level-Up mechanic.
 On opt-in, you pick any valid non-monster class and start at level 1.
-Every 4 quests you complete or every 1 battle game you participate in will grant you a level up.
+Every 4 quests you complete or every 1 quest battle game you participate in will grant you a level up.
 Report to the adventurer’s guild to confirm your level up.

 Items can be bought and found in your quests, which are associated with a matching Item Card.
 They can allow you to use the listed item, so long as you possess the card.
 Item Cards will have various keywords listed, which will be defined on the card itself or in specific quests and rules.